mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/GeoTrap.md

 **transform**.
 Address to TransformEntity for the values of scale, rotation and translate of the geoTrap area.
-Scale and Rotation are useless here, but one thing about translate is that only work if the values are set as x: -0.1, y: -0,1,z: -0,1. using Foxkit the user may find that x is positive but once exported it will be negative.
+Scale and Rotation are useless here, but one thing about translate is that only work if the values are set as x: -0.1, y: -0,1,z: -0,1. using FoxKit the user may find that x is positive but once exported it will be negative.

 **shearTransform and pivotTransform**.
 Can be 0x00000000.

 **children**.
 None.

 **flags**.
-I do not have much info about it other than using Foxkit it will generate the right value for it.
+I do not have much info about it other than using FoxKit it will generate the right value for it.
 In this case, value 7.

 **trapCategory**.
 I do not know much about it, set as empty is fine.
 I